 Behaviour Warning Points will only be awarded to Drivers for their own actions, not those of the Team or Team-mates (e.g. pit stop infringements, track limit breaches).
 The number of BWP awarded will be specified on the Decision of the Clerk of the Course or may be the subject of a separate decision.

 The number of BWP will be calculated per Driver and the following penalties imposed:

-- A Driver with 3 points will receive a 5-place Grid Place penalty for the car at the next race. - A Driver with 4 points will receive a 10-place Grid Place penalty for the car at the next race. - A Driver with 5 points or more will receive a minimum of a Drive Through penalty for the car being driven, to be applied at the next race.
+- A Driver with 5 or 6 points will receive a 5-place Grid Place penalty for the car at the next race. - A Driver with 7 points or more will receive a 10-place Grid Place penalty for the car at the next race.

-After these penalties have been awarded, the Driver's point score will be reset to zero
+After these penalties have been awarded, the Driver's point score will be reset to zero.
 Behaviour Warning Points will be carried forward to the next event.

-18. PROTESTS AND APPEALS
+18 PROTESTS AND APPEALS

-- 18.1 Protests and Appeals shall be made in accordance with the NCR Chapter C and accompanied by the fees specified in Article 13 of Appendix 1 to those Regulations. - 18.2 For Competitions run according to Article 5.2 case C, Protests (NCR C.5) lodged after Race 1 may be heard after Race 2. - 18.3 Reserved for future use. - 18.4 Reserved for future use.
+- 18.1 Protests and Appeals shall be made in accordance with the NCR Chapter C and accompanied by the fees specified in Article 13 of Appendix 1 to those Regulations. - 18.2 For Competitions run according to Article 5.2 case C, Protests (NCR C.5) lodged after Race 1 may be heard after Race 2.

-19. MANDATORY EQUIPMENT
+19 MANDATORY EQUIPMENT